scala/scala3/docs/blog/_posts/2017-07-12-second-dotty-milestone-release.md

 ```

 You can clearly see that it's shorter ;-) and it actually does less work.
-If you additionally enable local optimizations, you get a pretty good code:
+If you additionally enable local optimizations, you get decent generated code:

 ```
 // output of 0.2.0-RC1 with -optimise